Argyrochosma peninsularis: Taxonomy

-It was first described by William Ralph Maxon and Charles Alfred Weatherby in 1939 as Notholaena peninsularis, based on material collected in Baja California.
+It was first described by William Ralph Maxon and Charles Alfred Weatherby in 1939 as Notholaena peninsularis, based on material collected in Baja California by Edward William Nelson and Edward Alphonso Goldman.
+The type specimen is Nelson & Goldman 7430 at the United States National Herbarium.
 The epithet presumably refers to its range being limited to the Baja California Peninsula.
 They placed it within a group of ferns closely related to Notholaena nivea.
 Both Edwin Copeland and Weatherby suggested in the 1940s that this group of ferns might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. peninsularis.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. cairon (the epithet peninsularis was preoccupied), as part of a program to consolidate the cheilanthoid ferns into that genus.
 The epithet refers to the centaur Cairon in the novel The Neverending Story.

 It lies within a subclade of the genus that also contains A. delicatula, A. incana, A. pallens, A. palmeri, and A. pilifera.
 All members of the clade share pale farina principally composed of terpenoid compounds, unlike the dihydrostilbenoids found in the farina of other members of the genus.

 Distribution and habitat

-Argyrochosma delicatula is only known from the state of Baja California Sur, in Mexico.
+Argyrochosma peninsularis is only known from the state of Baja California Sur, in Mexico.

 It grows in dry, rocky places, especially on granite, at an altitude of 1200 to 2150 m.